Teachers & Counselors

-The WPI Class of 2016 arrived in late August.
-We were excited to welcome just over 950 young men and women from around the world.
-This class consists of 33 percent women, 11 percent students of color, and 13 percent international students.
-This talented class represents an all-time high for women at WPI, with over 300 women in this class.
-Our first year students have a most impressive academic profile: 53 valedictorians and 50 salutatorians, an average class rank in the top 11 percent, and an average GPA of 3.8.
+The WPI Class of 2018 arrived in late August.
+We were excited to welcome just over 1,060 young men and women from around the world.
+This class consists of 33 percent women, 19 percent students of color, and 14 percent international students.
+Our first year students have a most impressive academic profile: 93 valedictorians and salutatorians, an average class rank in the top 10 percent, and an average GPA of 3.9.
 Again this year nearly 40 percent of the entering class is from outside New England.

 As you may recall WPI was the first technological university to go test-optional in 2007.
-Since then, over 1,200 students have chosen to take advantage of our Flex Path option to not submit test scores as part of the admissions process, and 63 of them were recently welcomed to campus as part of the Class of 2016.
+Since then, over 1,700 students have chosen to take advantage of our Flex Path option to not submit test scores as part of the admissions process, and several dozen of them were recently welcomed to campus as part of the Class of 2018.
 Students choosing WPI's Flex Path option are asked to submit alternative materials in lieu of SAT or ACT scores.
 Submissions should reflect a high level of organization, innovation, creativity, and problem solving ability.

 With over 40 undergraduate programs of study we are certain to have options for many of your students.
 Whether they are looking for Biology, Interactive Media and Game Design, Engineering, Pre-Law, or our newest program in Architectural Engineering, we hope to see your students during our visits across the country throughout the year.